Building Connection

 Customer trials included a test slab supplied to Victoria’s North East Link and the University of Melbourne, which used clay recycled from excavated soil on-site.

 “Boral’s calcined clay concrete is a major step forward in our innovation journey and progress towards Net Zero.
-This work ensures we can continue to offer sustainable solutions for Australia’s building and infrastructure needs,” Borel chief executive and managing director Vik Bansal says.
+This work ensures we can continue to offer sustainable solutions for Australia’s building and infrastructure needs,” Boral chief executive and managing director Vik Bansal says.

 Boral says early feedback from industry partners has been positive, signalling strong interest in adopting calcined clay concrete for future construction projects.